 “You.
 Drink,” Oskar abruptly says, pushing my glass towards me.
 “Sorry for makin’ you cry…you’ve not touched this at all though.
 Maybe it’ll make you feel better.”

 “…Forgive me,” I say looking down, face growing dreadfully hot already.
-It is embarrassing to burst in tears in public like this, yet…it is difficult not to at such a tragic tale.
+It is embarrassing to burst into tears in public like this, yet…it is difficult not to at such a tragic tale.

 Especially considering…Hikaru and Alex so easily could have encountered the same fate.